Cloud security

 Even a small enterprise can have an immense attack surface.
 Hackers can leverage every internet-facing asset to gain entry into the internal network.
 Many Attack Surface Management vendors promise that theirs is a one-click solution, but its implementation is a multi-step process.

-2. Evaluating Attack Surface Management providers
+Attack Surface Management implementation process check-list

 Finding vulnerabilities and patching them up before an attacker does it helps to maintain the organization's security.
 Ongoing cybersecurity vulnerability assessment can dramatically decrease risks.